leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 ### WP-CLI for automation at scale

-Lingua Forge is the only plugin in this market that ships WP-CLI commands natively as part of the plugin.
-Polylang has an unofficial community-maintained package (`polylang-cli`) that requires separate installation and is not supported by the Polylang team.
-WPML, TranslatePress, Weglot, and MultilingualPress have nothing.
-Lingua Forge's five native commands (`translate`, `retranslate`, `fill-translations`, `missing-translations`, `cache-clear`) enable batch translation jobs, CI/CD pipeline integration, cron-based retranslation, and audit scripts.
-The `missing-translations` + `fill-translations` pipeline can identify and resolve gaps across an entire post type in a single shell session.
-Additional commands are on the roadmap, including template and template part translation to extend the same automation story to the FSE layer.
+Lingua Forge ships five native WP-CLI commands covering the full editorial automation loop: `translate`, `retranslate`, `fill-translations`, `missing-translations`, and `cache-clear`.
+The `missing-translations` + `fill-translations` pipeline can identify and resolve translation gaps across an entire post type in a single shell session, and all commands integrate cleanly with CI/CD pipelines and cron jobs.
+More commands are underway.

+Polylang Pro added native CLI in version 3.8 (February 2026) — `wp pll language` for language management and `wp pll setting` for options — but these are limited to site configuration; no content translation commands exist.
+The free Polylang tier still relies on the unofficial community-maintained `polylang-cli` package.
+WPML exposes `wp wpml import process` for its export/import add-on but has no language management or translation commands.
+MultilingualPress provides CLI for language assignment to subsites and an AutoTranslate trigger, both scoped to its multisite architecture.
+TranslatePress and Weglot have no CLI support.
+Lingua Forge remains the only plugin in this space with native CLI for content translation and automation at scale.

 ### Single plugin, shared foundation

-WPML's complete feature set requires at minimum three separate plugins (WPML Multilingual CMS + String Translation + Media Translation), with a fourth for WooCommerce.
+WPML's complete feature set typically requires multiple plugins (WPML Multilingual CMS plus add-ons such as String Translation and Media Translation as needed), with an additional plugin for WooCommerce.
 Each has its own update cycle and can introduce conflicts.
 Lingua Forge ships language routing, meta description, and AI tools as a single package with a shared constants layer and unified settings page.

 ### No lock-in